k-dang/advent-of-code/README.md

 ## Setup

-This repository uses uv (https://uv.run/) as a python environment and package manager.
+This repository uses [uv](https://uv.run/) as the python environment and package manager.

 Each day has it's own directory and can be run with `uv run <name-of-python-file>`.